apache/mxnet/scala-package/mxnet-demo/java-demo/README.md

 mvn clean
 ```

-## Run in Eclipse
+## Convert to Eclipse project (Optional)
-You can convert the maven project to the eclipse one by running
+You can convert the maven project to the eclipse one by running the following command:
 ```
 mvn eclipse:eclipse
 ```